pBlasiak/rcfiles/README.md

-	:Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off) Ctrl+]         - In visual model go to the tag
+	:Sexplore      - Opens the file explorer in horizontal spllit :Vexplore      - Opens the file explorer in vertical spllit ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off) ctrl+]         - In visual model go to the tag (first match) g]             - You can visually select a text and press g] to get a list of matching tags

 - Mappings for vimdiff